 Shetani studying.
 Art by Seasaidh.

 Aside from that, Shetani's youth was happy and uneventful.
 She flourished academically - always coming in top of her class - and though not "popular" in the traditional sense, she had a close-knit group of friends about her and was never treated unfairly by her peers.
 When not studying, she took pleasure in reading and learning more about nature and animals.
 As a teenager, she got into the occasional spat with her mother, but kept her grades up and stayed out of trouble (preferring to listen to music or play video games than go out on the town).

-After high school, Shetani pursued higher education with her sights set on the field of zoology, and those who knew her had nothing but the highest expectations.
+Having graduated high school, Shetani pursued higher education with her sights set on the field of zoology, and those who knew her had nothing but the highest expectations.
 However, her plans ground to a halt when her mother fell seriously ill.
 A devastated Shetani dropped out of school and returned home to help her father care for her ailing mother.
-She took a receptionist job at a reproductive health clinic to help with the bills, where she met her boyfriend, a rat named Mike.
+She took a receptionist job at a reproductive health clinic to help with the bills, where she met her partner, a rat named Mika.
 Shetani reconnected with her hometown friends, who introduced her to the world of fandoms and cosplaying.
 Escaping into the fantasy worlds she loved and attending conventions with her friends and partner helped Shetani cope with the stress of her home life.